Best Tech Stack to Build a SaaS in 2023

 In its most basic definition, multi-tenancy is an architecture in which a single instance of a software application services multiple customers, or tenants.
 Multi-tenancy can be economical because software development and maintenance costs are shared.

-Additionally, with a multi-tenancy architecture, the provider only has to make updates once in order to share them with all of its ‘tenants.’
-A software-as-a-service (SaaS) vendor, for example, can run one instance of its application on one instance of a database and provide web access to multiple customers.
+Additionally, with a multi-tenancy architecture, the provider only has to make updates once to share them with all of its ‘tenants.’
+For example, a SaaS vendor can run one instance of its application on one instance of a database and provide web access to multiple customers.
 In such a scenario, each tenant’s data is isolated and remains invisible to other tenants.
 In this way, customers do not share or see each other’s data.

 For those companies considering public clouds or partnering with a provider to access them, IT managers need to understand the degree of multi-tenancy supported by the vendor they are considering.